msu/csci-476/00_intro/README.md

 ## Examples

 See the subdirectories here for a few helpful intro examples:
-- `makefiles/` - simple and advanced example of Makefiles
-- `pba/` - simple code that helps you explore the compilation process
 - `probe` - simple code to explore the address space of a running process

 ## Some Command Line Basics